francisojeah/0g-serving-broker/api/doc/0g-serving-usage-procedure.md

 Additional explanations:

 1. The account mentioned above connects users and providers.
 Essentially, an account is a storage structure variable in the contract, identifiable by a pair of user and provider addresses.
 The most important property of an account is its balance, which records the funds available for the user to call the provider's services.
-In user agent APIs, this is referred to as a provider account because all related accounts share the same user address (set by users in the agent’s configuration) but have different provider addresses.
-Similarly, in the provider agent, this is referred to as a user account.
+In user broker APIs, this is referred to as a provider account because all related accounts share the same user address (set by users in the broker’s configuration) but have different provider addresses.
+Similarly, in the provider broker, this is referred to as a user account.

 1. There is a protocol to determine whether a request is valid.
 Generally, this involves checking:
    1. Whether the nonce in the request is valid
    1. Whether the service has been modified since the request
    1. Whether the user's account balance is sufficient for payment

-When a user agent processes incoming requests, it primarily extracts metadata to prepare for verification.
-Provider agents also adhere to this protocol to verify requests.
+When a user broker processes incoming requests, it primarily extracts metadata to prepare for verification.
+Provider brokers also adhere to this protocol to verify requests.
 The contract uses this protocol to determine the validity of requests when the provider performs settlements.

 ## Basic Usage Process

-1. Provider Starts the Provider Agent:
+1. Provider Starts the Provider Broker:

    ```sh
    # Assuming it will be listening on 127.0.0.1:3080
    ```

-1. User Starts the User Agent:
+1. User Starts the User Broker:

    ```sh
    # Assuming it will be listening on 127.0.0.1:1034
    ```

-1. Provider Registers the Service with the Provider Agent:
+1. Provider Registers the Service with the Provider Broker:

    The serving system now support type of services: inference and 0G Storage.
 Service type of first one is `chatbot`, and that of the second one is `zgStorage`